Art Students' League of Philadelphia: Resignation

 Sympathy for Eakins built in the press, with multiple calls for him to be reinstated.
 Five PAFA instructors — Frank Stephens, Charles Stephens (Frank's first cousin), Colin Campbell Cooper, James P. Kelly, and Thomas Anshutz — wrote a joint letter to PAFA's Board appealing to it to make "an official statement" that "Mr. Eakins' dismissal was due to the abuse of his authority and not to the malice of his personal or professional enemies."
 The Board declined to do so.
-(Technically, the Board had accepted Eakins's letter of resignation, not dismissed him.)
+(Technically, the Board had not dismissed Eakins; it accepted his letter of resignation.)
 Eakins continued to teach at PAFA into March, and tried to appeal his departure for more than a year, but to no avail.
 A more conservative curriculum was adopted at PAFA, and Anshutz, Kelly, and Charles Stephens were all promoted.

 Philadelphia Sketch Club

 Anshutz and both Stephenses took their accusations to the Philadelphia Sketch Club: "We hereby charge Mr. Thom^{s} Eakins with conduct unworthy of a gentleman & discreditable to this organization & ask his expulsion from the club."
 A committee investigated, concluding that: "Eakins has used his position as an artist and his authority as a teacher to commit certain trespasses on common decency and good morals."
 His honorary membership in the club was revoked.

 A front-page story in The Philadelphia Evening Item was headlined: "The End of Eakins," and a subsequent story asked, "does anyone imagine he [Eakins] will not sink into obscurity and leave the city?"
 Eakins's personal reputation was ruined, something from which he never totally recovered.